3t13nn3/-S4-Demo-Menger-Fractal/README.md

 ## Exemple of Execution

-Here is some picture that illustrate execution (video will come soon):
+Here are some picture that illustrate execution (video will come soon):

 ![1](https://github.com/3t13nn3/-S4-Demo-Menger-Fractal/blob/master/Screen/1.png)